mureytasroc/trintheremin-public/Example Code/README.md

 # Using the TrinTheremin

 ## Basic Steps
-1. **Turn on the Power Switch**.
-Ensure there is a fresh 9v battery installed in the TrinTheremin.
+1. **Plug the board into a USB port**.
+If you want to use the TrinTheremin on battery power: plug in a battery (see home page readme), and turn it on with the power switch.
 2. **Calibrate the TrinTheremin**.
-The flashing LED's indicate a 5 second Calibration Mode.
-First, press the photoresistor to indicate a minimum value.
-Then, remove any obstacle from blocking the photoresistor to allow the ambient light in the room to indicate a maximum value.
+When the unit first turns on, hold the board normally to allow the sensor to read the ambient light level.
+Once the board makes a sound, place your hand over the sensor so it can read a low value.
+When the two LEDs stop blinking and flicker the calibration is complete.
 3. **Play the TrinTheremin**.
 Be sure to avoid touching the underside of the board.
 The amplifier cicuit for the speaker can get hot.

 ## Learning Activities